-Every class shall have a Class Committee consisting of teachers of the class concerned, student representatives (Minimum two boys and 2 girls of various capabilities and Maximum of 6 students) and the concerned HoD / senior faculty as a Chairperson.
-The objective of the class committee Meeting is all about the teaching - learning process.
-Class committee shall be convened at least once in a month.
+Every class shall have a Class Committee consisting of teachers of the class concerned, student representatives (Minimum two boys and two girls of various capabilities and Maximum of 6 students) and the concerned HoD / a senior faculty as a Chairperson.
+The objective of the class committee meeting is all about the teaching-learning process.
+The class committee shall be convened at least once a month.
 The functions of the Class Committee shall include

-• Analyzing and Solving problems experienced by students in the class room and in the laboratories.

-- Analyzing the performance of the students of the class after each test and finding the ways and means to improve the performance. - The class committee of a particular class of any department is normally constituted by the HoD / Chairperson of the class Committee.
-However, if the students of different departments are mixed in a class, the class committee shall be constituted by the respective faculty Dean. - The Class Committee shall be constituted during the first week of each semester. - The HoD / Chairperson of the Class Committee is authorized to convene the meeting of the class committee. - The respective faculty Dean has the right to participate in any Class Committee meeting. - The Chairperson is required to prepare the minutes of every meeting, and submit the same to Dean within two days after having convened the meeting.
-Serious issues if any shall be brought to the notice of the Registrar by the HoD / Chairperson immediately.
+- Analysing and Solving problems experienced by students in the classroom and laboratories. - Analysing the performance of the students of class after each test and finding the ways and means to improve the performance. - The class committee of a particular class of any department is typically constituted by the HoD / Chairperson of the Class Committee.
+However, if the students of different departments are mixed in a class, the class committee shall be constituted by the respective faculty Dean. - The Class Committee shall be constituted during the first week of each semester. - The HoD / Chairperson of the Class Committee is authorised to convene the meeting of the class committee. - The respective Faculty Dean has the right to participate in any Class Committee meeting. - The Chairperson is required to prepare the minutes of every meeting and submit the same to Dean within two days after having convened the meeting.
+Serious issues, if any, shall be brought to the notice of the Registrar by the HoD / Chairperson immediately.